Madan Mohan Malaviya: Early life and education

 Malaviya was born in Allahabad, India, on 25 December 1861, in a Gaur Brahmin family to Brijnath Malaviya and Moona Devi.
 He was born in a locality known as Lal Diggi (now Malviya Nagar) in a small house of Sawal Das of Saryakund.
 His grandfather, Premdhar Prasad, was the son of Vishnu Prasad.
 Since they hailed from Malwa (Ujjain) in the present-day state of Madhya Pradesh, they came to be known as 'Malaviya'.
 He married Kundan Devi from Mirzapur at sixteen.
 His ancestors were highly respected for their learning and knowledge of Hindu scriptures and Sanskrit scholarship.
-His father also learned in Sanskrit scriptures and used to recite the Srimad Bhagavatam.
+His father also was learned in Sanskrit scriptures and used to recite the Srimad Bhagavatam.

 Malaviya's education began at the age of five in Mahajani Pathsala.
 Later, he joined Hardeva's Dharma Gyanopadesh Pathshala, completed his primary education and joined a school run by Vidha Vardini Sabha.
 He then joined Allahabad Zila School (Allahabad District School), where he started writing poems under the pen name Makarand which were published in journals and magazines.

 Malaviya matriculated in 1879 from the Muir Central College, now known as the University of Allahabad.
 Harrison College's principal provided a monthly scholarship to Malaviya, whose family had been facing financial hardships, and he was able to complete his B.A. at the University of Calcutta.

 Malaviya desired to pursue an M.A. in Sanskrit.
 Still, family circumstances did not allow him to do so, and his father wanted him to pursue the family profession of Bhagavat recital instead.
 In July 1884, Madan Mohan Malaviya began his professional career as an assistant master at the Government High School in Allahabad.